A Guidebook: How to Live Beyond Survival in Oppressive Systems

 We can learn to practice relating to our internal dialogue from a loving, compassionate center.
 This leads to a more fearless and honest life, connected to who we naturally are.

 When we stop avoiding our own pain and grief, we can stop avoiding the pain and grief in our world.
-Those manufactured, bite-sized stories start to taste too sweet.
-We crave something more complex, more real.
-Something closer to truth.
+The manufactured, bite-sized stories on Tik Tok or

 Open Heart,